Tag Archive for: Sustainable Agriculture

 SALARY AND BENEFITS:

-$55,000 – $62,000 Full-time annual salary depending on qualifications and experience.
-Salary will be prorated for Part-time status.
-Excellent benefits include a flexible schedule, paid vacation, sick leave, and holidays, health, dental, vision, life, and disability insurance, a cafeteria and 401(k) plan, and a pleasant, professional environment.
+$60,000 – $65,000 annually depending on work status, qualifications, and experience.
+Excellent benefits include a flexible schedule, paid vacation, sick leave, and holidays, health, dental, vision, life and disability insurance, a cafeteria and 401{k) plan, and a pleasant, professional environment.

 APPLICATION PROCESS:

 Applications will be accepted until a suitable candidate can be identified.
-Early applications are encouraged.
-Applicants are encouraged to visit www.ncat.org to learn more about NCAT.
+We encourage you to apply early.
+Please visit www.ncat.org and attra.ncat.org to learn more about NCAT.
 NCAT employees interested in the position should email Human Resources a letter of interest as soon as possible.
 All persons interested in being considered for the position should upload a resume and cover letter through BambooHR.
 Please submit a current resume and a cover letter highlighting experience and skills relevant to the listed qualifications.
 Resume and cover letters can be uploaded at https://ncat.bamboohr.com/careers.
 Simply choose the position you are applying for and then click “apply for this job” to upload the required resume and cover letter.
 Questions about the application process can be directed to:

 Kriss Sullivan, Director of Human Resources